ChenJiangong337/movie_review/README.md

 Based on python 3.6.5, scrapy 1.5.1
 Make sure that those modules are in your PC: jieba, numpy, nltk, codecs
-Although there is an embeded bayes classifier in nltk module, I create an independent one so that I could utilize it flexiblely
+Although there is an embeded bayes classifier in the nltk module, I create an independent one so that I could utilize it flexiblely

 To crawl data from douban.com and save it, you need execute those orders in the path 'tutorial':
 First, get the movie ids: